fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 Important parts of an AI implementation is, to be able to access big data, many different data sources and to steer services outside of the body of the AI.
 To do so, it must be possible to call an external API.
-Such a service is called a 'console service' in Susi:
+Such a service is called a 'console service' in SUSI:

 ```
 tweet about *